SAQ-SAM: Semantically-Aligned Quantization for Segment Anything Model: Experiments

+With PTQ4SAM-L as baseline, we explore the effectiveness of SAQ-SAM components.
+As shown in Table \ref{tab:main_ab}, while PAR outperforms the baseline, when PCC act as pre-calibration for PAR, the combination of both achieves the best performance.
+See Appendix \ref{sec:all_ab} for more analysis.

-In the proposed PCC module, we use the threshold factor $\theta$ to define the focus area of attention.
-For generality, we typically set $\theta$ to 0.5.
-To explore the impact of this hyperparameter on the performance of our method, we carry out comparative experiments on the instance segmentation task.
-Setting $\theta$ to values ranging from 0.3 to 0.9, the results on 6-bit SAM-B and 4-bit SAM-L are shown in \Cref{fig:theta_ablation}.
-Our analysis indicates two key points: First, with changes in $\theta$, the performance of our clipping method slightly fluctuates, but it consistently outperforms the baseline method, with 0.5 emerging as a modest choice.
-Second, our method demonstrates exceptional robustness to the setting of $\theta$, achieving satisfactory performance across a range of values from 0.4 to 0.7.
+\textbf{Attention Focus Threshold Setting of PCC.} In the proposed PCC module, we use the threshold factor $\theta$ to define the salient region of attention, which is typically set at 0.5.
+To explore the impact of this hyperparameter setting, we perform a grid search on it.
+As shown in Figure \ref{fig:ab} (a), with changes in $\theta$, the performance of PCC consistently outperforms the baseline method, albeit with slight fluctuations, where 0.5 is a modest choice.
+Notably, our method demonstrates exceptional robustness to the setting of $\theta$.